New Experimental Limit on the Electric Dipole Moment of the Electron in a Paramagnetic Insulator: Introduction

 \section{Introduction}

 The search for the electric dipole moment (EDM) of elementary particles is motivated to test the discrete symmetries assumed in the Standard Model (SM) of particle physics.
-An account of the different transformation properties of the EDM (a polar vector) and the spin (a pseudo-vector), the fundamental physical laws governing particles must violate both time-reversal (T) and parity-inversion (P) symmetries for a fermion to acquire an EDM~\cite{Purcell50}.
-While the phenomena of P violation is firmly established in numerous experiments, T violation has only been observed directly in the neutral kaon system~\cite{CPlear98}, with more searches in the B system underway~\cite{Alvarez08}.
+On account of the different transformation properties of the EDM (a polar vector) and the spin (a pseudo-vector), the fundamental physical laws governing particles must violate both time-reversal (T) and parity-inversion (P) symmetries for a fermion to acquire an EDM~\cite{Purcell50}.
+While the phenomenon of P violation is firmly established in numerous experiments, T violation has only been observed directly in the neutral kaon~\cite{CPlear98} and neutral $B$ meson~\cite{Babar12} systems.
 Measurements of EDMs of elementary particles use different experimental techniques, often on low energy systems at $Q\simeq 0$, to probe the physics of T violation (with no flavor-changing) at energy scales higher than tens of TeV, and could provide information complementary to that from high-energy collider experiments on the nature of symmetry breaking.